felangel/bloc/docs/coreconcepts.md

 #### Stream Usage

-Just like with `Cubit` a `Bloc` is a special type of `Stream`, which means can also subscribe to a `Bloc` for real-time updates to its state:
+Just like with `Cubit`, a `Bloc` is a special type of `Stream`, which means we can also subscribe to a `Bloc` for real-time updates to its state:

 ```dart
 Future<void> main() async {